cloudlink-delta/docs/delta.md

   * `target`: **(Required for bridge/relay/broadcasts)** The unique instance ID of the final recipient.
 This can be a specific peer ID or a broadcast indicator (e.g., `*`).
   * `ttl`: **(Required)** Time-To-Live.
 A number used for bridged/relayed messages.
 Each peer decrements this value before interpreting the packet.
 If `ttl` is below 0, the packet will be dropped.
 The default value is 1.
   * `id` & `method`: Optional properties for variable/list synchronization.
+  * `listener`: Optional property to tag packets and await responses.

 -----